rafrasenberg/rafrasenberg-website/content/posts/aws/zappa-microservice.md

 ---

 ## Intro :point_down:
-In this blog post we will look at an awesome deployment tool called Zappa.
-We will deploy a **serverless microservice** in Flask on AWS in under 3 minutes.
+In this blog post we are going to take a look at an awesome deployment tool called Zappa.
+We will deploy a **serverless microservice** using Flask on AWS in under 3 minutes.
+Exciting.

-Our little microservice will be an AWS API endpoint that returns a dataset of a random person in the form of a JSON response.
+Our little microservice will be an API endpoint that returns a dataset of a random person in the form of a JSON response.
 You can view the [source code here](https://github.com/webconexus/flask-zappa-serverless).
 Let's start!

 #### Prerequisites: